Miscellaneous

 1985

-Alwar, Rajasthan (commence with Hamirpur village)
+Alwar, Rajasthan (Hamirpur village)

-Rajendra Singh (revered as 'waterman of India')
+Rajendra Singh (‘waterman of India’)

-Environmental conservation especially water harvesting
+Environmental conservation, especially water harvesting

 9